 So we made a small error at this point, we had marked the locations of the shelves in the column piece, but we sanded over that.
 Now we marked it again.

-Next part was screwing the shelves on to the column.
 We decided to use glue as well for added strength.
-So we applied glue in the slot joints and screwed them in aftewards.
+So we applied glue in the slot joints and screwed them in afterward.

 Yep, our vertical spine column bookshelf is ready.
 We loved the colors on this project.
 Hope you liked them too.

 Check out other easy DIY projects of ours:

 - DIY Geometric Wood Wall Art

 If you liked this project, please take a moment and pin the photo below to your DIY/Home Decor/Wood Projects board.

 - 1 in. x 12 in. x 8 ft Common board

 - 4 inch wide piece of Padauk Wood with ¾" thickness and at least 34 inch length